symfony/symfony-docs/create_framework/front-controller.rst

 We have indeed moved most of the shared code into a central place, but it does not feel like a good abstraction, does it?
-We still have the ``send()`` method for all pages, our pages do not look like templates, and we are still not able to test this code properly.
+We still have the ``send()`` method for all pages, our pages do not look like templates and we are still not able to test this code properly.

 Moreover, adding a new page means that we need to create a new PHP script,